 Whip up a batch of Garlic Butter Sauce in just 7 minutes!
-Butter Garlic Sauce requires just 5 ingredients and makes the best dipping sauce.
+Butter Garlic Sauce requires just 5 ingredients and makes the best dipping sauce or Butternut Squash Ravioli sauce.

-While melted butter makes EVERYTHING better, our favorite way to use this garlic butter recipe is on seafood recipes, prime rib recipes (as a prime rib sauce), steak recipes and vegetables recipes!
+While melted butter makes EVERYTHING better, our favorite way to use this garlic butter recipe is on stuffed artichokes, seafood recipes, prime rib recipes (as a prime rib sauce), steak recipes and vegetables recipes!

 Butter Garlic Sauce